 Gather a group of hunters who practice Quality Deer Management (QDM) and you’ll discover many similarities.
-All of us strive to harvest an appropriate number of antlerless deer while not harvesting button bucks.
-We try to let yearling bucks walk, hoping they will survive and be seen again at older ages.
+All of us strive to harvest an appropriate number of antlerless deer when necessary and while not harvesting button bucks.
+We try to let most yearling bucks walk, hoping they will survive and be seen again at older ages.
 And we’ll talk about food plots until the cows come home.

 Unfortunately, many QDM practitioners hunt on small properties.
 While these hunters are doing everything they can on their hunting property to improve their hunting success, the inability to manage deer harvest practices on a large land area is often the greatest limitation they face.
 If you find yourself in this situation, I strongly urge you to develop a QDM Cooperative.